adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_pods_demo.md

 ---
 {{< featuredImage >}}

-This notes is for the course [Kuberenetes for absolute beginners](https://www.udemy.com/course/learn-kubernetes/)
+These notes are for the course [Kubernetes for absolute beginners](https://www.udemy.com/course/learn-kubernetes/)
 #### Application flow
 {{< img src=/tech/k8s_for_absolute_beginners/Clipboard_2022-10-30-15-48-51.png title="K8s Pods demo" caption="https://www.udemy.com/course/learn-kubernetes/" alt="K8s nodes" width="700px" position="center" >}}
 #### Voting application

 We create pods and expose the container port.
-Please note that all the docker images are pre-built and this demo is to understand how different microservices communicate with each other through k8s services.
+Please note that all the Docker images are pre-built and this demo is to understand how different microservices communicate with each other through Kubernetes services.

 Create a definition for pod ``voting-app-pod.yml``
 ```